SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_runningjob.md

 	Go to the folder "steady-sim-files"
 	Run "mpiexec -n [number of processes] [solver path]/svsolver" or you need create/submit a job file as required by the cluster to run the simulation

-During the simualtion, result files are saved at the folder "steady-sim-files/[number of processes]]-procs_case/".
+During the simulation, result files are saved at the folder "steady-sim-files/[number of processes]]-procs_case/".
 You can download the files back to your computer and convert them to vtp/vtu files.